Differentially Private Gaussian Processes: The Cloaking Method

 \subsection{Hyperparameter optimisation}

 So far in this paper we have selected the values of the kernel hyperparameters \emph{a priori}.
-To demonstrate a DP method for their selection we evaluate the SSE of k-fold cross-validation iterations for each hyperparameter configuration and select the optimum using the exponential mechanism.
+To demonstrate a DP method for their selection we evaluate the sum squared error (SSE) of k-fold cross-validation iterations for each hyperparameter configuration and select the optimum using the exponential mechanism (a method for selecting an item to maximise a utility, e.g. negative SSE, under DP constraints).
 Details of the method (including bounds on the sensitivity) can be found in the supplementary material.